rust-lang/rust/text/0000-variadic.md

 The use of `...` as the type of `args` at the end of the argument list declares the function as variadic.
-This must appear as the last argument of the function.
+This must appear as the last argument of the function, and the function must have at least one argument before it.
 The function must use `extern "C"`, and must use `unsafe`.
 To expose such a function as a symbol for C code to call directly, the function may want to use `#[no_mangle]` as well; however, Rust code may also pass the function to C code expecting a function pointer to a variadic function.

 The `args` named in the function declaration has the type `core::intrinsics::VaList<'a>`, where the compiler supplies a lifetime `'a`